john-cd/rust_howto/bk/drafts/language/iterators.md

 [![Rust by example - iterators][book-rust-by-example-iterators-badge]][book-rust-by-example-iterators]{{hi:Iterators}}

 Iterators allow you to process a sequence of items.
 An iterator is any type that implements the `Iterator` trait.
-This trait requires only one method: `next()`.
+This trait requires only one required method: `next()`.
 Iterators are lazy, meaning they don't do any work until you ask for the next item (via `next()`).

 ```rust,noplayground
 pub trait Iterator {